schnell18/lm-quant-toolkit/README.md

 computational resource issue.
 Nonetheless, there has been limited exploration into high-level quantization strategy orthogonal to existing methods to offer better flexibility of balancing the trade-off between memory usage and accuracy.
+And maximize

 ## Requirements

+The following softwares and libraries are primary dependencies of this project.
-* Python 3.7 over
+* Python 3.11 recommended
+* miniconda
 * CUDA 12.x
 * AutoAWQ
 * AutoGPTQ
 * HQQ
+* CLIP_benchmark(for ViT model evaluation)

+For complete dependencies, please review the `pyproject.toml` file.

 ## Features